ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% docs fct_ping_instance %}

-**Description:** Atomic Level Instance Service Ping with Identifiers by Instance, Host, Time
+**Description:** Atomic Level Instance Service Ping with Identifiers by Ping
 - Atomic (lowest grain) information with basic Identifiers for easy joins out to Dimension Tables.
 Includes Instance, Date, Product and Subscriptions id's.
-Event detail is not included in the table.
+Metric detail is not included in the table.
-- The data includes a single row per Instance, Host, and Ping Created Time.
+- The data includes a single row per Ping.
 The basic Id's for Subscription, Product and Location are included.

 **Data Grain:**
-- dim_instance_id
-- dim_host_id
-- ping_created_at
+- dim_ping_instance_id

 **Filters:**
 - UUID is NOT NULL  -  Filter In-Valid Data from Source